feliperenan/heex_formatter/README.md

 #### line_length

-The formatter default the a maximum line_length of 98 characters, which can be overwritten with the `line_length` option in the `.formatter` file.
+The formatter defaults to a maximum line_length of 98 characters, which can be overwritten with the `line_length` option in the `.formatter` file.

 Set `heex_line_length` to only set the line:lenght for the heex formatter.